Police ask for witnesses after 6-year-old was thrown from 10th floor of London's Tate Modern

 She said the man, who appeared to be 19 to 21 years old, looked very calm and was not fighting back when being restrained.

-The victim was identified as a 6-year-old French boy who was visiting the gallery with his family.
+The victim was identified as a 6-year-old boy from France, whose family was touring the gallery on a visit to London.
 He was airlifted to a hospital after being found on a fifth-floor roof.
 According to police, he was in critical but stable condition on Monday.

 "We are providing around the clock support to the little boy's family as they wait for more news on his condition," Massey said.